 In this engaging three-day advanced workshop, current and aspiring health communication leaders will learn strategies and best practices for leadership, management, and innovation.
 Speakers include internationally-respected experts from diverse sectors and settings.
 Training sessions will be highly participatory and case-study driven.

 Attendance is limited to professionals with at least seven years of work experience in for-profit, non-profit, or government settings.
 Space is extremely limited and available on a first come, first served basis.

-HCLI 2018 Information
+HCLI 2019 Information

 We are working on an agenda focused on health communication and leadership that will build leaders in their organizations and for the field of health communication.
-We also have exciting changes planned to keep things fresh and beneficial for returning participants.
+We have exciting changes planned to keep things fresh and beneficial for returning participants.